 Teaching Empathy and Compassion for Others

 - Model empathy and compassion.
-Children are apt observers, taking in both subtle and more direct messages about how to view the world.
-They are most strongly influenced by the people they care about—teachers, friends, and most of all, family.
-Be thoughtful about the messages you’re consciously and unconsciously sending.
-How we treat family members, neighbors, teachers, service providers, and even strangers powerfully communicates our true values to children.
-Derogatory comments, criticism, gossip, or jokes at someone else’s expense become embedded in a child’s value system.
-Try to cultivate an atmosphere in your home in which children feel safe to ask questions about issues of cultural diversity.
-Be aware of what your children might be hearing through television, media, or off-handed comments.
-Address derogatory comments that you might hear from others.
+Children are most strongly influenced by the people they care about—teachers, friends, and most of all, family.
+Be thoughtful about the messages you are sending, both actively and passively.
+How we treat people powerfully communicates our true values to children.
+Try to cultivate an atmosphere in your home in which children feel safe to ask questions about issues of cultural and racial diversity.
+Be aware of what your children might be hearing through television, media, or off-handed comments from others.

 - Use high-quality children's books.
-Books can transport children to other times, environments, and situations, allowing them to relate to and develop empathy for a broad range of characters and circumstances.
 Choose children’s books that are appropriate for your child’s developmental and cognitive level and show a spectrum of human experiences.
 Read the books together, teaching empathy and tolerance by highlighting important issues and themes.
 Pose a few thoughtful questions or observations, such as, “I wonder what we would do in that situation?” or “How do you think the character was feeling?”
-Avoid moralizing, which can cause children to tune out.
-Instead, make a gentle comment or two and allow your child time to turn the story over in his or her own mind, taking away the lessons he or she is ready to learn.

 - Offer Solutions.
 Children sometimes make seemingly racist or bigoted comments that are actually an indicator of the child’s innocence and developmental level.
 Avoid showing shock over comments such as, “Why is his skin that color?” or “What’s wrong with her legs?”
-Instead, offer a brief, matter-of-fact explanation of cultural diversity that emphasizes the beauty and importance of diversity.
-You could explain, “Just like we have lots of different kinds of flowers in our backyard, people don’t all look the same.
-That would be pretty boring, wouldn’t it?”
-Your child may also need guidance in how to respond to other children’s comments.
-It’s our job as parents to show our children how to calmly and respectfully stand up for themselves and others.
+Instead, offer a brief, matter-of-fact explanation that emphasizes the beauty and importance of diversity.
 A comment like, “Why do you have a black mommy and a white daddy?
 That’s weird,” may seem intolerant or racist, but may actually be an innocent inquiry.
 Try to consider the context and intent of the comment.
 Teach your child to respond thoughtfully, saying, for example, “Families don’t all have to look the same.
 Isn’t that great?”

-- Now more than ever it is important to teach our children to be respectful and compassionate.
-Discover some easy ways you can teach your child to be kind.
+- Now more than ever it is important to teach our children to be respectful.
+Learn ways you can raise your children to be empathetic and compassionate adults.